Orphan stuck in Syrian refugee camp could be a New Zealander

 There would be several steps involved to verify who the mother was and before he could be granted citizenship or documentation, he said.

-"The alternative for this young boy is really an unthinkable or very difficult set of circumstances in that part of the world – not being with your parents, not having documentation or ID paperwork - I can't imagine how a safeless child in that environment would survive.
+"The alternative for this young boy is really an unthinkable or very difficult set of circumstances in that part of the world – not being with your parents, not having documentation or ID paperwork - I can't imagine how a child in that environment would survive.

 "So for us there's a great imperative and a great moral need to identify this child, as there would be with all children.
 Since he's come into our story, he's come into our situation, we are trying to support the family to find him, identify him, give him his documentation, and ultimately bring him home."